12+ Eye-Catching Flowers Beginning with S With Pictures

 Statice: Flowers that start with S

 Limonium, commonly known as Static,e is a genus containing flowering plants.
 Members are also known as sea lavender, caspia, and marsh rosemary.
-Despite their popular names, the species are unrelated to lavenders or rosemary.
-Instead, they belong to the Plumbaginaceae family, sometimes known as plumbago or leadwort.
+They belong to the Plumbaginaceae family, sometimes known as plumbago or leadwort.

 Statice is popular as a garden flower and in dried arrangements because of its long-lasting blossoms.
 The majority of these blooms are purple, although there are also yellow and white variations.
-These plants grow upto 10-70 cm tall, but a few (primarily from the Canary Islands) are woody shrubs that reach heights of up to 2 meters.
+These plants grow upto 10-70 cm tall, but a few are woody shrubs that reach heights of up to 2 meters.

 Feature | Detail |